Frequently Asked Questions

 What are the arrows on the maps?

-The arrows on the water represent currents.
+The arrows on the water represent surface currents.
 The longer the arrow, the stronger the current.

-What are the smooth curved lines over the water on the U.S. east coast maps?
+What are the arcs over the water on the U.S. East Coast maps?

 These arcs, with numbers like “42900”, are TD lines.
 These are from the Loran-C geolocation system.
-Some east coast users prefer these lines to GPS latitute and longitude coordinates.
-Each map has latitute and longitude on the outer edge of the map, also.
+Some east coast users prefer these lines to GPS latitude and longitude coordinates.
+Each map has latitude and longitude on the outer edge of the map, also.

-What are the squiggly white lines on the maps?
+What are the squiggly magenta lines on the maps?

 What is map resolution?

 Map resolution is how clearly the map shows detail when you zoom in.
 Resolution is like the size of the pixels in a picture.
-Finer (or higher) resolution means that you get more details when you zoom in.
+Finer or higher resolution – with a smaller “pixel” size – means that you get more details when you zoom in.
 There is a limit to how fine map resolution can be, based on the science’s ability to distinguish small features.
 Resolution is not the same as accuracy.
 A high-resolution map is not necessarily more accurate than a lower resolution map.
 A great map has both high resolution and high accuracy.
 FishCast maps provide both.

 How do I save maps on my iPhone/iPad?